 A number of banks allow you to open both money market and savings accounts online — a nice convenience.
 However, there may be differences in the minimum deposit requirement.
 Generally, money market accounts tend to require a higher minimum deposit to open.

-So instead of being able to open a new account with $1 (which may be the case with a savings account), you might need $100, $1,000, or more instead.
+So instead of being able to open a new account with a minimal amount (even no money), which may be the case with a savings account, you might need $100, $1,000, or more instead.
 Again, how much cash you’ll need to open a money market account vs. savings acct can depend on the bank.

 Money market accounts and savings accounts can also differ when it comes to the interest you can earn and the fees you might pay.
-If you put a regular savings account vs. money market account from an online bank side by side, for example, the regular savings account is more likely to offer a lower rate and APY.
+If you put a regular savings account vs. money market account from an online bank side by side, for example, the regular savings account is more likely to offer a lower rate and APY, or annual percentage yield.
 In addition, it’s more likely to charge a monthly maintenance fee.

-An online money market account, on the other hand, may have no monthly maintenance fee at all.
-Rates may be tiered, with banks paying a higher rate and APY as your balance increases.
+An online money market account, on the other hand, may have no monthly maintenance fee at all and may offer considerably higher interest rates vs. traditional banks.